pagopa/openapi-codegen-ts/e2e/README.md

 ## How it works

 This project installs `italia-utils` and try to reproduce user interactions with the module.
 It ships several OpenApi specifications and for each it performs the relative code generation.
-At each specification is associated a set of test suites that load generated modules and execute them in their intended scenarios.
+At each specification is associated a name and a set of test suites that load generated modules and execute them in their intended scenarios.
 In order to test generated http clients, a http server for each specification is instantiated, serving a mock representation of the intendend api.

 ## Global configuration